mosswg/dropout-dl/readme.md

 ```

 ### Cookies
-If you would like to avoid putting logging in for any reason cookies can be used.
+If you would like to avoid logging in for any reason, cookies can be used.
 The option `browser-cookies` must be provided.
 #### Firefox
 Create a file named `firefox_profile` in the build directory and paste in your [firefox profile folder path](https://support.mozilla.org/en-US/kb/profiles-where-firefox-stores-user-data)
 #### Chrome
 Install libgcrypt and create a file named `chrome_profile` in the build directory and paste in your chrome profile folder path (found on [chrome://version](chrome://version))
 #### Other/No Sqlite
 Use the `--force-cookies` program option to manually input cookies.

-## TODO
-- [x] Create tests
-- [x] Handle non-alphanumeric characters
-- [ ] Test build process on other setups with other OSs.

 ## Contributing